-Maddilyn Goodwin is a flutist and piccoloist from Queensland, based in Brisbane.
+Maddilyn Goodwin is an Australian flutist and piccoloist based in Brisbane, Queensland.
 She is passionate about collaborating, teaching, performance, music research, yoga, and the application of meditation in a performance lifestyle.
 She offers lessons on flute and piccolo, from absolute beginners to advanced players, and everything in between.
 As a teacher she focuses on balancing technical skill with sensitive music making and acute mindfulness.
 If you're interested in what Maddi's approach to performance training can do for you, make an enquiry here.

 "It is an incredible thing, to be a student.
 There is always more to learn and always room to grow.
 As a teacher, I am continually inspired by my own students, and I strive to understand their "why" and their vision, so that my work can ultimately respect their goals."